FDio/vpp/src/plugins/lb/lb_plugin_doc.md

 ## Overview

 This plugin provides load balancing for VPP in a way that is largely inspired from Google's MagLev: http://research.google.com/pubs/pub44824.html

 The load balancer is configured with a set of Virtual IPs (VIP, which can be prefixes), and for each VIP, with a set of Application Server addresses (ASs).

+There are four encap types to steer traffic to different ASs:
+1).
+IPv4+GRE ad IPv6+GRE encap types:
 Traffic received for a given VIP (or VIP prefix) is tunneled using GRE towards the different ASs in a way that (tries to) ensure that a given session will always be tunneled to the same AS.

+2).
+IPv4+L3DSR encap types:
+L3DSR is used to overcome Layer 2 limitations of Direct Server Return Load Balancing.
+It maps VIP to DSCP bits, and reuse TOS bits to transfer DSCP bits to server, and then server will get VIP from DSCP-to-VIP mapping.

-Both VIPs or ASs can be IPv4 or IPv6, but for a given VIP, all ASs must be using the same encap. type (i.e. IPv4+GRE or IPv6+GRE).
+Both VIPs or ASs can be IPv4 or IPv6, but for a given VIP, all ASs must be using the same encap. type (i.e. IPv4+GRE or IPv6+GRE or IPv4+L3DSR).
 Meaning that for a given VIP, all AS addresses must be of the same family.

 ## Performances